 To that end, in May this year the glossary was used in the ethics module of a Media Management Certificate Course formulated by Dr Naila Hamdy to train over 60 journalists, editors and media managers from Jordan, Palestine, Lebanon and Egypt at the American University in Cairo as part of the WAN-IFRA Women in News Media Management program.

 Participants said that they were impressed by the efforts made to create real tools to combat the phenomenon of hate speech and made suggestions for how such a glossary could be adapted for their home countries and used in their own media outlets.

 To follow up on this positive feedback the EJN will hold a workshop on hate speech at the Arab Reporters for Investigative Journalism’s annual conference in Jordan in December and launch new glossary initiatives in Lebanon and Jordan in 2018.

-Watch EJN Director, Aidan White, explain how to use the hate speech test in the video below.
+Watch Aidan White explain how journalists can use the test in the video below.

 Watch our YouTube playlist of videos on reporting hate speech.

 The EJN’s 5-Point Test Infographics